Ash, Surrey: History

 From the prehistoric period, a few neolithic implements have been found and these are now in the Surrey Archaeological Society's Museum at Guildford.

-There is no mention of a mill under Henley in Domesday Book, but it is certain that a mill existed at Ash from comparatively early times, for in 1322 the Abbot of Chertsey ordered a new windmill to be built at Ash.
+There is no mention of a mill under Henley in the Domesday Book, but it is certain that a mill existed at Ash from comparatively early times, for in 1322 the Abbot of Chertsey ordered a new windmill to be built at Ash.
 Windmills were comparatively new in England then, and it may have been in place of a small water-mill of earlier date.
-There seems no later record of it.
+There seems to be no later record of it.